 Continues the topics of PHS 210, includes an in-depth, mathematically-based presentation of physics, emphasizing physical principles, problem solving and laboratory experiences.
 Involves a study of electricity, magnetism, waves and sound.
 Three hour lecture, one hour problem solving and quiz session, and a three hour lab.
 Prerequisite: PHS 210 or equivalent.

-Fundamentals of Sleep 3 HOURS (3-0)
+Fundamentals of Sleep 3 HOURS (3-0) FA, SP, SU

 This course emphasizes the biological and neurological systems that control sleep and wake in humans, the development of sleep over the life cycle, the function of sleep, consequences of sleep deprivation, and the various pathologies that lead to sleep disorders.
 The course will also address the process, function, and content of dreaming from a neurological and psychological perspective.
-Co-requisites: BIO 103 or equivalent
+Co-requisites: BIO 103 or equivalent preparation, monitoring, and completing a sleep study.
+Additional focus will be given to issues concerning: professionalism, ethical behavior, patient safety, confidentiality, safety, and infection control.
+This course also contains mandatory lab time.
+Lab time will contain specific instruction on patient hookup, monitoring and quality control.
+During this time, the 10-20 placement of EEG sensors as well as basic EMG, EKG, and respiratory sensor placement will be covered.
+In depth instruction on patient monitoring, trouble-shooting and responding to medical emergencies will also be covered during the lab portion.

-Essentials of Polysomnographic Technology 3 HOURS (2-2)
+Essentials of Polysomnographic Technology 3 HOURS (2-2) FA, SP, SU